 ACG Player is a media player developed specifically for Windows 10.
 It promises to play almost any common video format, but in reality, it’s just a lite player with no codec add-ons.

-Although the program is free without any functional limitations, it’s full of ads which you can only remove by paying.
+Although the program is free without any functional limitations, it’s full of ads that you can only remove by paying.
 Note that language availability is quite limited.
-You can download it from the Microsoft Store.

 RealPlayer is one of the oldest video players for Windows on the market.
 The app can help you download videos and convert them to the most common formats.
 It’s also able to turn video files into MP3 so that you can listen to them on the go.

 You can use the player free of charge, but the premium version is $35.99 with access to all advanced features and ad removal.
 The program has tons of positive reviews on the web.
 Unfortunately, RealPlayer fell short of my expectations as it couldn’t play a full-length movie on my computer, while a short MP4 movie trailer ran without any issues.